Flannel Receiving Blankets

 After you’ve made a cluster of single crochets right before the corner, chain 3 (rather than 1).
-For the next stitch (the first of the new side), insert the hook into the last hold you made, as pictured above.
+For the next stitch (the first of the new side), insert the hook into the last hole you made, as pictured above.

-Now that you have turned the corner, you no longer has stripes to guide your placement.
+Now that you have turned the corner, you no longer have stripes to guide your placement.
 You can mark the fabric every 1/4 to 5/8-inch using a Chaco Marker if you would like a guide or you can just eye-ball it.

 Continue around the 2nd, 3rd and 4th edge of the blanket, turn the 4th corner and work up to the stripe where you first began.

 Insert hook into the first stripe, where you began, and make a single crochet.

 Cut yarn and pull through.
 Using a tapestry needle, weave in your ends.